riking/go-redirect-agent/README.md

 ### Windows

-Download a release and unzip it into Downloads/go-redirect-agent or another location as you prefer.
+Download a [release][latest-release] and unzip it into Downloads/go-redirect-agent or another location as you prefer.

 Open an elevated PowerShell prompt.